Some nouns express an activity when uncountable and a particular location of that activity when countable.

 Being able to recognise whether nouns are “countable” or “uncountable” is an important requirement for using them in a grammatically correct way.
 Indeed, it is so important that noun countability is an aspect of English that even learners at the most elementary level are likely to have encountered.
 However, it is also an aspect of English that continues to give trouble right up to the most advanced levels.
 It is this fact that is behind the present post.
 This is the second of four within these pages that aim to help out with some of the problems.
 The three others are 14.
 Noun Countability Clues 1: Action Outcomes, 23.
 Noun Countability Clues 3: Subtypes and 43.
 Noun Countability Clues 4: Substance Locations.

 Most readers will know that the terms “countable” and “uncountable” refer not to what nouns mean but to what they do.
 They tell us not about the ability or otherwise of the thing expressed by the noun to “be counted”, but rather about the grammar rules that the noun must follow.
 Only “countable” nouns, for example, can be made plural.
 Only “uncountable” nouns can be singular without an article.
 “Uncountable” nouns cannot go after each (see 169.
 “All”, “Each” and “Every”); singular countable ones cannot go after enough.
-For more, see 81.
-Tricky Word Contrasts 2, #9 and 110.
-Nouns without “the” or “a”).
+See also 81.
+Tricky Word Contrasts 2, #9, and 110.
+Nouns without “the” or “a”.

 The reason for calling these two types of noun “countable” and “uncountable” is that this can seem a useful means of recognising which nouns are which: many countable nouns are obviously able to be counted, and many uncountable ones are obviously not.
 The problem, however, is that ability to be counted is not so obvious in a great number of nouns.
 Some uncountable nouns, like money, represent an obviously countable idea; others, like accommodation, represent ideas whose ability to be counted seems different to different people.